confluentinc/cp-demo/docs/includes/metrics-api-intro.rst

 - On-prem metrics (enabled by Telemetry Reporter) using the endpoint https://api.telemetry.confluent.cloud/v2/metrics/hosted-monitoring/query (this is in preview and the API may change)
 - |ccloud| metrics using the endpoint https://api.telemetry.confluent.cloud/v2/metrics/cloud/query

+See the `Confluent Cloud Metrics API Reference <https://api.telemetry.confluent.cloud/docs>`__ for more information.

 .. figure:: images/metrics-api.jpg